martinpagelaws/amazon-verified-permissions-snippet/README.md

+# Disclaimer
+Some of the design choices are purely based on the goal to keep this as simple as possible.
+Do not run this anywhere near production and especially not with real user data / personal identifiable information.
+Feel free to reach out, if you want to discuss options to move forward with a version that could exist in the real world.

 # What is this about?
-This a small application to demo Amazon Verified Permissions.
+This is a small application to demo Amazon Verified Permissions.
 The application is a simplified social media platform, on which users can create text posts.
-Check the app design doc for the different assumptions.
+Check the `docs/app-design.md` for all assumptions and design decisions.

 # Achitecture overview
 ![Architecture diagram](docs/architecture.svg)
+* all requests need to go through the API Gateway
+* all requests need to include access and identity token in the header (refer to the "See how it works" section below) - that means a user needs to acquire those credentials before making any request
+ * the access token is used to authorize the request on the API Gateway layer
+ * the identity token is used to authorize the request with Amazon Verified Permissions on the application layer
+* an AWS Lambda Function handles all API requests, authorizes them with Verified Permissions and returns the results in json
+* all data is stored in an Amazon DynamoDB table

 # Deploy this stack

 ## Install layer files first